rubo77/Goldkarpfen/README.md

     i2pd or i2p-java

-configure a http tunnel (use SERVER_PORT defined in your Goldkarpfen.config)
+configure an http tunnel (use SERVER_PORT defined in your Goldkarpfen.config)
 start your i2p-daemon (example i2pd)

     i2pd